Vishnuvardhana IV

 Vishnuvardhana IV was the tenth king of the Eastern Chalukyas, which ruled the region of Vengi.
-He reigned from 772 AD to 808 AD.
-He had martial ties with the imperial Rashtrakutas.
-The Rashtrakuta emperor Dhruva Dharavarsha gave his daughter, Silabhattarika, in marriage to Vishnuvardhana IV to forge an alliance with the Western Ganga Dynasty after defeating and humbling him in 784.
+He reigned from 772 to 808.
+He had marital ties with the imperial Rashtrakutas.
+The Rashtrakuta emperor Dhruva Dharavarsha married Vishnuvardhana IV's daughter, Silabhattarika, to forge an alliance with the Western Ganga Dynasty after defeating and humbling him in 784.
 His predecessor was Vijayaditya I (755 – 772 AD) and was succeeded by Vijayaditya II (808 – 847 AD).